cdktf/cdktf-provider-okta/docs/idpSaml.typescript.md

 - *Type:* string

-The XML digital Signature Algorithm used when signing an <AuthnRequest> message.
+The XML digital Signature Algorithm used when signing an `AuthnRequest` message.
+It can be `SHA-256` or `SHA-1`.
+Default: `SHA-256`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_saml#request_signature_algorithm IdpSaml#request_signature_algorithm}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_saml#request_signature_algorithm IdpSaml#request_signature_algorithm}

 ---